lpmi-13/current-projects/README.md

 - never cache for sw, always cache for others?

 ## 49) Create simple micromaterials for call/bind/apply

-## 50) Make a gatsby site for https://github.com/florinpop17/app-ideas

 ## 51) Compare spoken interview prep to "average" developer corpus
 - train speech-to-text model for one specific user